Let the people we’ve been fortunate enough to collaborate with share their own perspectives about the College Excel program.

 College Excel Alumnus /Vermont

-“Our son attended the College Excel program from 2009 to 2010 after being unsuccessful in college due to learning and mental health issues.
+“Our son attended the College Excel program after being unsuccessful in college due to learning and mental health issues.
 The program provides life and academic coaching for young adults that made a huge difference in our son’s life.
 Additionally, the parent coaching element of the program was crucial for us to learn how to help our son learn to take responsibility for his choices and for us to learn that we didn’t need to rush in and rescue him whenever things didn’t work out.
 Today, our son is on his own, working and supporting himself, and considers the College Excel staff to be among the most important teachers and mentors in his life.”

 Parent of a College Excel alumnus